Cathedral ranges

 Hanging Rock Summit Walk

 This region north of Melbourne is stacked with natural beauty – the best of which can be seen from the top of Hanging Rock.
-Banish the thought of picnics and white dresses and instead focus on the beautiful rock formations that you’ll spy as you make your way up to the top of Hanging Rock’s summit.
+Banish the thought of picnics and white dresses and instead focus on the beautiful rock formations that you’ll spy as you make your way up to the summit.
 The path can be steep at points so it will get the heart pumping, but seeing these 6 million-year-old rocks up close is well worth it.

-Drive time from CBD: 1h
+Drive time from CBD: One hour

-Duration (circuit): 40 mins (1.8km)
+Duration (circuit): 40 minutes (1.8km)

 Level of difficulty: Medium